tjd08a/open-catalog-webform/README.md

 * **"Storage"**: An object whose keys are the schema types and their values are another object, with keys **Alias** and **Key**.
 This configuration option affects how the server creates and stores the json files.
 User submmited entries are stored in the form **sort_value-alias.json**.
 A storage object for a schema contains two keys, an explanation for each is below:
   * **"Alias"**: Changes the lower half of the file name which is by default, the schema type converted to all lower-case.
-It will use this **Alias** value in place of the schema type.
+It will use the **Alias** value in place of the schema type.
   * **"Key"**: Changes the upper half of the file name which is by default, the user name connected via an underscore.
 This changes how the various user entries are sorted.
-E.g. using a key of
+For instance, using a key of
-  "DARPA Program Name" in the "Software" schema would result in all of the user's **Software** entries being grouped by the "DARPA Program Name" where each file had the pattern **"DARPA Program Name"-Alias**
+  "DARPA Program Name" in the "Software" schema would result in all of the user's **Software** entries being grouped by the "DARPA Program Name" where each file had the pattern **"DARPA Program Name"-Alias.json**
 ```
 "Storage":
         {